 Major Attractions on the Everest Base Camp Trek

-• Sensational views of Mt.
-Everest (8,848 m), the highest mountain in the world
+• Breathtaking views of Mount Everest (8,848 m), the tallest mountain on Earth

-• Hike to Kala Patthar (5,545 m) for stunning close-up views of Everest and surrounding peaks
+• Hike to Kala Patthar (5,545 m) for unparalleled close-up views of Everest and surrounding peaks.

-• Walk through the Khumbu Valley and Sagarmatha National Park, a UNESCO World Heritage Site
+• Journey through the Khumbu Valley and Sagarmatha National Park, a UNESCO World Heritage Site.

-• Visit ancient Buddhist monasteries like Tengboche Monastery
+• Visit historic Buddhist monasteries like Tengboche Monastery.

-• Trek to the Khumbu Glacier, one of the largest glaciers in the Himalayas
+• Explore the Khumbu Glacier, one of the largest glaciers in the Himalayas.

-• Spot native Himalayan wildlife like Himalayan tahr, musk deer, and danfe
+• Encounter native Himalayan wildlife, including the Himalayan tahr, musk deer, and danfe.

-• Stay in local teahouses and lodges along the trekking route
+• Stay in cozy local teahouses and lodges along the trekking path.

-• Enjoy views of Everest sunrise and sunset from majestic viewpoints
+• Witness the breathtaking sunrise and sunset over Everest from spectacular viewpoints

 Annapurna Base Camp Trek

-While offering incredible scenery, the Annapurna Base Camp trek is relatively accessible for fit hikers.
-With proper preparation and pacing, the challenging yet rewarding trek can be completed by enthusiasts with moderate trekking experience.
+Though the Annapurna Base Camp Trek offers extraordinary scenery, it remains accessible to those in good physical condition.
+With proper preparation and pacing, this challenging yet rewarding trek can be completed by those with moderate trekking experience.

 Trek Facts